Steve Kiner: Early years

-Kiner's family lived in different Army bases, including Germany, Georgia and Switzerland.
+Kiner was born in Sandstone, Minnesota, on June 12, 1947.
+His father was in the U.S. Army, and survived four years as a prisoner during World War II in Japan.
+The family lived in different Army bases, including Germany, Georgia and Switzerland.
 He attended Hillsborough High School in Tampa, Florida, where he was all-city and all-state on both offense (quarterback) and defense (strong safety).
 His football coach called him Killer Kiner.
 He also practiced basketball and Track.